-For example, photos by a freelance photographer taken for a government publication are protected by copyright and the U.S. may be the owner of the copyright in those photos (if the photographer assigns the copyright to the government.)
-Read below for further information on when the U.S. Government owns copyrights.
+For example, photos taken by a freelance photographer for a government publication are protected by copyright.
+The U.S. government may be the owner of the copyright in those photos if the photographer has assigned the copyright to the government.
+Read below for further information on when the U.S. government owns copyrights.

 For a deeper understanding of what it means for a work to be in the public domain, see What is the Public Domain?